2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Skill Summary

-In this chapter you learned:
+In this chapter, you learned:

 - Creating an account on Voltage.cloud
 - Steps to get BTCPay Server running together with a Lightning node on the account